MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/retail-modern-pos-device-activation.md

 > [!NOTE]
 > There are two Modern POS installers: Modern POS and Modern POS with offline (this installer also installs the offline database).
->
-> Starting in release 10.0.11, altering customized files that are stored in the ClientBroker folder could cause issues when installing a newer release.
+> - Starting in Commerce version 10.0.11, altering customized files that are stored in the ClientBroker folder could cause issues when installing a newer release.
 These issues might include the inability to go offline or a newer installer failing to complete successfully.
 A workaround is to remove the files in the ClientBroker folder in the Modern POS directory before performing the installation using the newer installer.
->
-> Starting in 10.0.15 release, customizations to files in the Client broker folder for Modern POS can cause an error when updating from a previous version.
+> - Starting in Commerce version 10.0.15, customizations to files in the Client broker folder for Modern POS can cause an error when updating from a previous version.
 The known workaround is to delete all files from the Client broker folder prior to running the newer Modern POS installer.
 For automation, this can easily be scripted as a pre-step for the installer.
 All files in this folder must be deleted.
 When this error occurs, the newer installer will update the current installation correctly.

 ## Technology